SpookyKipper/TabIslandsForChrome/README.md

   - Extension conflicts with it
 - Opera GX
   - UI does not support tab groups
-  - Opera seems to be working on it
 - Vivaldi
   - Does not support Chrome Tab Groups API
 - Kiwi, Quetta, or any mobile browsers that allows Chrome Extensions